tolokoban/portfolio/gfx/images/README.md

 }
 ```

-If an attribute is not defined, then the corresponding pair of images is not generated.
+If an attribute is not defined, then the corresponding image is not generated.